ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/configure-observe/observe-ballerina-programs.md

 The user can easily identify where the error occurred and information of the error will be attached to the relevant span as metadata.

-Ballerina supports [OpenTelemetry](https://opentelemetry.io/) standards by default.
-This means that Ballerina services can be traced using OpenTelemetry implementations like [Jaeger](http://www.jaegertracing.io/).
+Ballerina supports <a href="https://opentelemetry.io/" target="_blank">OpenTelemetry</a> standards by default.
+This means that Ballerina services can be traced using OpenTelemetry implementations like Jaeger.

 ### Configure advanced tracing